Opinions and conclusions arising from our audit

 1. Our opinion on the financial statements is unmodified

-We have audited the financial statements of Halfords Group plc ("the Group") for the 52 week period ended 1 April 2016.
+We have audited the financial statements of Halfords Group plc for the period ended 31 March 2017.
 In our opinion:

-- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 1 April 2016 and of the Group's profit for the 52 week period then ended;
+- the financial statements give a true and fair view of the state of the Group's and of the parent company's affairs as at 31 March 2017 and of the Group's profit for the period then ended;

-- the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU);
+- the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union;

 - the parent company financial statements have been properly prepared in accordance with UK Accounting Standards, including FRS 101 Reduced Disclosure Framework; and